 Warmer Sea Temperatures and Shifting White Shark Populations are Altering Patterns of Human-White Shark Encounters

-On October 1, a Bay Area sailor identified as Felix Louis N’jai was reported missing while swimming with two friends at Wildcat Beach, a remote area in the Pt.
+Prior to 2025, the last fatality in California was on October 1, 2023.
+Bay Area sailor identified as Felix Louis N’jai was reported missing while swimming with two friends at Wildcat Beach, a remote area in the Pt.
 Reyes National Seashore.
 Witnesses reported seeing a shark nearby, with accounts of a pool of blood where the swimmer was last seen.
-Suspected as the victim of a great white shark, Mr. N’jai has not been recovered and a shark attack is yet to be positively confirmed.
-However, it is highly likely Mr N’jai was victim to the first recorded fatality by shark in Marin County.
-This beach along Drakes Bay is in an area known to have high frequency of white sharks, including shark attacks on surfers at nearby Dillon Beach.
-This area of coastline falls within the region notoriously called the Red Triangle.
+Suspected as the victim of a great white shark, Mr. N’jai has not been recovered.
+It is highly likely Mr N’jai was victim to the first recorded fatality by a shark in Marin County.
+This beach along Drakes Bay is in an area known to have high frequency of white sharks, including white shark encounters with surfers at nearby Dillon Beach.
+This area of coastline falls within the region notoriously, and perhaps now inaccurately, called the Red Triangle.

 Surfers, swimmers and ocean enthusiasts along California’s central coastline are well aware of the hazards in the ocean, including powerful surf, thick fog and the strong currents of the nearshore waters.
 In the fall months an often unseen hazard lurks in the salty waters: the great white shark (white shark).
 With a large population of the few areas of the world home to aggregations of white sharks (Carcharhodon carcharias), California ocean recreationists have one of the highest risk of encountering white sharks in the world.
 An early assessment in 2006 determined around thirty-eight percent of recorded great white shark attacks on humans in the United States were bounded in an area of central California what became popularly known as the Red Triangle.
 At the time, this was eleven percent of the worldwide total.